glutanimate/image-occlusion-enhanced/README.md

 - **Fully Rewritten Note Generator**
     + Faster, more extendible, and less bug-prone
 - **Performance Improvements**
-    + Smaller memory footprint in general use (by about 30MB)
+    + Smaller memory footprint in general use
 - **Stability Improvements**
     + Bug fixes everywhere

 ### Updated Information

-Please make sure to check out the [Releases](https://github.com/Glutanimate/image-occlusion-enhanced/releases) tab or commit log for a more detailed listing of all current and future changes to the add-on.
+Please make sure to check out the [Releases](https://github.com/Glutanimate/image-occlusion-enhanced/releases) page for more details about all recent changes to the add-on.

 ## Documentation

 The installation and use of the add-on is detailed in the [Wiki section](https://github.com/Glutanimate/image-occlusion-enhanced/wiki).

-Some of the section have yet to be updated for the 1.0 release.
-I hope I'll be able to change this soon.

-## Support
+## Help

-Please use the [official thread](https://anki.tenderapp.com/discussions/add-ons/8295-image-occlusion-enhanced-official-thread) on the Anki forums for any support questions related to the add-on.
+Please use the [official forum thread](https://anki.tenderapp.com/discussions/add-ons/8295-image-occlusion-enhanced-official-thread) for all support requests.

 ## Development Status

 *Image Occlusion Enhanced* should now be stable for the most part.
-However, it's still plagued by a number of longstanding issues that have less to do with the add-on itself and more with Anki and the libraries it's based on.
-This is particularly true for macOS, which has always suffered from compatibility issues with SVG-Edit.
+However, there still exist a number of longstanding issues that have less to do with the add-on itself and more with Anki and the libraries it's based on. macOS, in particular, has always suffered from compatibility issues with SVG-Edit.

-For a list of known issues please check out the [issues page](https://github.com/Glutanimate/image-occlusion-enhanced/issues).
+For a list of known issues please check out the [Issues](https://github.com/Glutanimate/image-occlusion-enhanced/issues) page.
 Bug reports and suggestions are always welcome, but it might take me a while to get to them.
 If you know how to code please feel free to improve this project, file pull requests, etc.

 ## Supporting the Development of This Add-on

 Quite a few people have offered to donate to this project over the last few months.
-I've always been very hesitant about accepting these donations.
-Both because of the operational overhead and because at that point I just felt like I hadn't contributed enough in terms of code to warrant these donations.
+I've always been very hesitant about accepting these contributions.
+Both because of the operational overhead and because I just felt like I hadn't contributed enough to warrant these donations, yet.

-With large parts of the add-on recently rewritten, I feel like this has become less of a concern.
-For that reason and because I keep receiving these donation requests, I have now added a few PayPal links at the bottom of the [AnkiWeb add-on description](https://ankiweb.net/shared/info/1111933094); not a donation link (because this is not a registered non-profit), but a couple of links you can use if you want to buy me a coffee or a sandwich to say thanks.
+With large parts of the add-on rewritten recently, I feel like this has become less of a concern.
+That's why I've decided to finally add a few PayPal links to the [description page on AnkiWeb](https://ankiweb.net/shared/info/1111933094).
+If you ever felt like buying me a coffee a sandwich: Now you can!

 All funds collected through this will go into fueling my late-night coding and studying sessions :).

 ## Credits

 *Image Occlusion Enhanced* is based on [Image Occlusion 2.0](https://github.com/tmbb/image-occlusion-2) by [Tiago Barroso](https://github.com/tmbb) and [Simple Picture Occlusion](https://github.com/steveaw/anki_addons) by [Steve AW](https://github.com/steveaw).

 All credit for the original add-ons goes to their respective authors.
-Without their work *Image Occlusion Enhanced* would not exist.
+Without their work, *Image Occlusion Enhanced* would not exist.

 *Image Occlusion Enhanced* also ships with the following third-party open-source software: